Grandma’s Persimmon Cookies

 This is an open letter of apology to all the mothers of those who work in the service industry.
 There is no substitute for the absence of hugs and shared holiday meals.
-There is no explanation which will ease your hearts of our absence, and for that we are sorry.
+There is no explanation which will ease your hearts of our absence.

 There are many of us married to the service industry, in one form or another.
 For me, it was first began in the restaurant industry.
 With pride and a slight sneer, I’d agree in Bourdain’s description of the people filling the ranks of restaurant workers as being the misfits and underbelly of society.
 We live our lives counter-current to “normal” society, often never feeling like we completely fit in anywhere except amongst our fellow deviants.